fp-tower/blog/content/2020-01-27-introducing-error-reporting-in-optics.md

 A frequently requested feature is the ability to report why an optic failed.
 It is particularly crucial when you build a sophisticated optic.
 Say you have a large configuration document, and you want to focus on `kafka.topics.order-events.partitions`.
 There may not be a `partitions` key, or if it exists, it may have an unexpected format, e.g. it is a String instead of an Int.
-In [Monocle](https://julien-truffaut.github.io/Monocle/) and other optics libraries, we cannot provide any details about the failure.
+In [Monocle](https://julien-truffaut.github.io/Monocle/) and other optics libraries, we currently cannot provide any details about the failure.
 In this blog post, I will discuss my experiments with a new optics encoding that supports detailed error reporting.
 In particular, I will present a step-by-step refactoring of one specific type of optic such as you can see the intermediate attempts as well as the final solution.